Equally Safe at Work employer accreditation opens to new councils

 What’s new with Equally Safe at Work

-As part of the roll out, Close the Gap has developed a new tier for councils who are early on their gender equality journey: the development tier.
+We're delighted to be working with nine councils who will be working towards accreditation: Angus Council, East Ayrshire Council, East Dunbartonshire Council, Fife Council, Glasgow City Council, Highland Council, Inverclyde Council, Perth & Kinross Council, and West Dunbartonshire Council.
+As part of this roll out, Close the Gap has developed a new tier for councils who are early on their gender equality journey: the development tier.
 Once councils who are working on the development tier meet the criteria, they will be able to share in learning with other councils working towards bronze and receive tailored support from Close the Gap.

 There are now four tiers to the programme: development, bronze, silver, and gold.
 The bronze, silver and gold are cumulative, and the development tier will support councils who are at the early stage of their equality journey.
 The development tier, which is comprised of selected criteria from the bronze tier, will enable councils to begin developing gender-sensitive policies and practice that will support them to meet the full criteria for bronze.
 In addition to the introduction of this new tier, we have also developed e-learning modules on flexible working and VAW, and further guidance on VAW and work to support line managers was created.